 Strange Brew, Look What’s Inside of you

-In my last post I described beers served at a temporary English pub, the Lion and the Unicorn, built in October 1969 for “British Week in Canada”, a trade and cultural event.
+In my last post, I discussed the temporary English pub, Lion and the Unicorn, built in October 1969 for “British Week in Canada”, a trade and cultural event.

-I mentioned the beers served, bottled beers from the renowned houses Bass, Whitbread, McEwan’s, Mackeson, with three English ciders to boot.
+I mentioned the beers served, bottled beers from the renowned Bass, Whitbread, McEwan’s, and Mackeson.
+There were three English ciders to boot.

-Further investigation shows that another trade event in Toronto featured another English pub – 18 years earlier.
-1949 is very early for such a thing in Toronto, and I’m fain to call it the first Canadian showcase of the 20th century British pub.
+Another trade event in Toronto featured another English pub, 18 years earlier.
+1949 is very early for such a thing in Toronto.
+I’m fain to call it the first Canadian showcase for the 20th century British pub.

-The 1949 edition featured an astonishing “eight-booth” exhibit by Hope & Anchor Breweries of Sheffield, an ambitious regional brewer that saw its future in international expansion.
-Brian Glover tells Hope & Anchor’s story in his 2009 The Lost Beers and Breweries of Britain, see here.
-He states Hope & Anchor toured North American business exhibitions in this period to promote its beer for this market.
+The 1949 edition featured an impressive “eight-booth” exhibit of Hope & Anchor Breweries in Sheffield, an ambitious regional brewer.
+It saw its future in international expansion.
+Brian Glover tells the Hope & Anchor story in his 2009 The Lost Beers and Breweries of Britain, see here.
+He states Hope & Anchor participated in North American business exhibitions in this period.

-It had two beers in mind in particular, oyster stout and a honey-based ale, which you see pictured in the 1950s ad above.
-Both beers were mentioned in Toronto press stories on the replica pub, called Rose and Crown Inn.
+It had two beers marked for export in particular, oyster stout and a honey-based ale.
+You see them in the 1950s ad above.
+Both were mentioned in Toronto press stories on the replica pub, named Rose and Crown Inn.

-A May 25, 1949 Globe and Mail story stated the pub was part of a 15-ton, 80-foot long exhibit, all built in England and shipped here for the fair.
-It comprised also a Manx cottage with cauldron and spinning wheel, English scenes, and view of Windsor castle.
+A May 25, 1949 Globe and Mail account stated the pub was part of a 15-ton, 80-foot long exhibit built in England and shipped here for the fair.
+It comprised a Manx cottage with cauldron and spinning wheel, English scenes, and depiction of Windsor castle.
 At the pub you could play darts and shove ha-penny.
-Other than noting oyster stout and honey-based ale were “out of the ordinary” the Globe saw no exotica in the beers sold, or if it did held its counsel out of deference to the British participants.
+Other than noting that oyster stout and honey-based ale were “out of the ordinary”, the Globe perceived no exotica in the beer sold.

 Four out of every five people have wanted to know where that pub is.
 It is about the only thing we have to know.